-Confidence has returned to the Dutch housing market in the last year or so, with low mortgage rates encouraging expats to say goodbye to renting and consider buying a house in the Netherlands.
-That said, property prices are on the rise in some areas, and there’s a considerable shortage of housing, especially in the bigger cities such as Amsterdam.
+Confidence returned to the Dutch housing market in the last year or so, with low mortgage rates encouraging expats to consider buying.
+That said, property prices are on the rise in some areas.
+There’s also a considerable shortage of housing, especially in the bigger cities such as Amsterdam.

-Buying property in another county can be a complicated business no matter how the market is performing, as each real estate system has its own unique quirks.
+Buying property in another county is complex no matter how the market is performing; each real estate system has its own unique quirks.
 To help you out, we go through some expert tips for expats looking to buy their Dutch dream home.

 1. Determine your budget

 The first thing to do is to make an appointment with a mortgage advisor.
-There are many online mortgage calculators that will give you a ballpark estimate of the maximum mortgage amount you can obtain, but beware: rules can be different for expats, and some hidden factors may come as a (bad) surprise.
-Your best bet is to find a financial adviser who will quickly, accurately assess a realistic price range for your future home.
+There are many online mortgage calculators that give you a general estimate of the maximum mortgage amount you can obtain.
+Beware: rules can be different for expats, and some hidden factors may come as a surprise.
+Your best bet is to find a financial adviser who accurately assesses a realistic price range for your future home.
 Some mortgage consultants provide this introductory service for free.

 2. Do your research: check the house prices

 While the old ‘location, location, location’ adage is also true in the Netherlands, it’s essential that you do not panic-buy a property that could be a poor investment in the future.
 When looking at the list of things to look at when buying a home, the historical prices of the home and surrounding houses in the neighborhood is important.

 When eyeing up prospective homes, check the Dutch Land Register to see how much a property has previously sold for; this register also allows you to compare the sale prices of other properties in that postcode in the last five years.
 The register, operated by Kadaster, charges between €1.50–2.40 for a house price search.

 3. Employ a buying agent